-In the European Union/European Economic Area (the "EU/EEA"), we will be required to inform the Notified Body that carried out the conformity assessment of the medical devices we market or sell in the EEA of any planned changes to our quality system or changes to our devices which could affect compliance with the essential requirements set forth in the EU Medical Devices Directive or the devices' intended purpose.
-The Notified Body will then assess the changes and verify whether they affect the products' conformity with the essential requirements set forth in the EU Medical Devices Directive or the conditions for the use of the device.
-If the assessment is favorable, the Notified Body will issue a new CE Certificate of Conformity or an addendum to the existing CE Certificate of Conformity attesting compliance with the essential requirements set forth in the EU Medical Devices Directive.
-If it is not, we may not be able to market and sell the product in the EEA.
+In the European Union and the European Economic Area (the "EU/EEA"), we will be required to inform the Notified Body that carried out the conformity assessment of the medical devices we market or sell in the EEA of any planned changes to our quality system or changes to our devices which could affect compliance with the essential requirements set forth in the EU Medical Devices Directive or the devices' intended purpose or, from May 26, 2020, compliance with the Medical Device Regulation.
+Until May 26, 2020, the Notified Body will assess the changes in accordance with the Medical Device Directive and verify whether they affect the products' conformity with the essential requirements set forth in the Directive or the conditions for the use of the device.
+If the assessment is favorable, the Notified Body will issue a new CE Certificate of Conformity or an addendum to the existing CE Certificate of Conformity attesting compliance with the essential requirements set forth in the Medical Devices Directive.
+If the assessment is not completed by May 26, 2020 we will be required to undertake the assessment procedure in accordance with the provisions of the Medical Devices Regulation.
+This may oblige us to undertake future clinical and technical procedures and provide information in addition to that provided to support conformity assessment under the Medical Devices Directive.